7 Cheap Ways to Stay Warm Without Cranking the Heat

 Pros

-• Strong adhesive; installs in minutes without tools
+• Strong adhesive, installs in minutes without tools

-• Flexible silicone works in Canadian temperature swings
+• Flexible silicone handles Canadian temperature swings

-• Two-pack covers multiple doors or future replacements
+• Two-pack covers multiple doors

 Cons